RunOpenCode/backup/README.markdown

                                                you to use several sources at once for your backup profile (per example, to backup both files and databases of your web application).

 # Backup

 Backup is abstraction of backup job, it is a collection of backup Files, and has its unique name.

 # Processor

 Usually, when we are doing some backup, we process our backup files (per example - we compress them into one single archive).
 Processor is defined within `RunOpenCode\Backup\Contract\ProcessorInterface` and have only one method defined: `process`.

+Purpose of processor is to somehow modify the collection of files scheduled for backup, and to return the resulting files of that modification.

+Backup library currently provides you with several `ProcessorInterface` implementations:

+- `RunOpenCode\Backup\Processor\NullProcessor` which is empty implementation of above mentioned interface.
+It is used for testing purposes, however, it can be used when you do not want to process backup files (per example, for incremental snapshot backups).
+- `RunOpenCode\Backup\Processor\GzipArchiveProcessor` which compress all backup files into one gzip archive.
+                                                      Requires gzip installed on system, accessible via console.
+- `RunOpenCode\Backup\Processor\ZipArchiveProcessor` which compress all backup files into one zip archive.
+                                                     Requires zip installed on system, accessible via console.
+- `RunOpenCode\Backup\Processor\ProcessorCollection` which is collection of several implementations of `ProcessorInterface` that allows you to do several successive processing activities agains backup files.
 -------------------